-Caution: If the fund owes tax when it files Form 1120-SF, do not include the payment with the tax return.
-Instead, mail or deliver the payment with Form 8109 to a qualified depositary or FRB, or use EFTPS, if applicable.
+If the fund owes tax when it files Form 1120-SF, do not include the payment with the return.
+Instead, mail or deliver the payment with Form 8109 to a qualified

 Estimated Tax Payments

 Generally, the following rules apply to the fund's payments of estimated tax.